 Emporia State University also releases records and information without the written consent of an eligible student to:

 The University may release records without a student’s consent after removing personally identifiable information and after making a determination that the student’s identity is not identifiable regardless of the number of releases that would be made in whole or part.
 The University shall inform third party recipients of any legally required restrictions on re-disclosure of student records and information.
 Third party recipients of personally identifiable information are not permitted to disclose that information to others without the proper written consent of the eligible student or pursuant to applicable law.
 The information may only be used for the purpose intended.
 Third parties who receive information may make further disclosures if they are authorized to act on behalf of the University.
 Information about recipients of further disclosures must be provided to the University, as required by FERPA.
-If a disclosure is made in violation of University policy or applicable law, the University shall not permit access to student information or records for a minimum of five years.

 A record of requests for and disclosures of educational records will be maintained by the record custodian for as long as the education record in question is maintained by the University.
 The record shall include, whether requests are granted or not, the name of the requestor; the names of the additional parties the receiving party may disclose the information on behalf of the institution; and their legitimate interests in the information.
 Records of requests and disclosures will not be maintained for: (1) requests made by the student for themselves; (2) requests for which written consent was received; (3) requests made by school officials with legitimate educational interests; or (4) requests for directory information.
 Records of disclosures made pursuant to a health or safety emergency will include (1) the articulable and significant threat to the health or safety of a student or others that formed the basis for the disclosure and (2) the parties to whom disclosure was made.